 It’s clear (to me anyway from my professional work) that most people die unaware of what’s going on around them and we might speculate that they have the lucky circumstance of animals, having no idea about death and maybe even lacking the horsepower as it were to be afraid.
 Julian Barnes hopes for a quick and fully-conscious end.
 Good luck to him and all the rest of us too but chances are pretty good it will be slow, although “God” willing maybe not completely agonizing.

-A bit sadly but to me not a big surprise, somewhere past halfway through this book the balance tips toward an increasing pile of one plummy sentiment on top of another, as hope for a consistent point of view or even attitude fades.
+A bit sadly but to me not a big surprise, somewhere past halfway through this book the balance tips toward an increasing pile of one plummy sentiment on top of another, as hope for a consistent point of view or attitude fades.
 Barnes waxes increasingly whimsical and quotes a variety of learned sources in an Oxford-boy offhand and epigrammatic way.
-It doesn’t look like we’re going to find out why death isn’t anything to be frightened of, and of course we don’t.
+Reading less and less hopefully it doesn’t look like we’re going to find out why death isn’t anything to be frightened of.
+And of course we don’t.

-Treading water among the bits and pieces left toward the end of the book I sort of lost patience and wanted to say Come On: out with it Julian.
-What’s it all about?
+Treading water among the bits and pieces left toward the end of the book I lost patience and wanted to say Come On: out with it, Julian: what’s it all about?
 I have a recollection of a cabdriver describing in some (forgotten, by me) fiction to his passenger who might have been TS Eliot or his wife a conversation he had with Bertrand Russell.
 Recognizing the great man, the cabdriver described asking him that terrifying central question, and the driver said, “And you know, he couldn’t tell me…” Maybe Julian Barnes is in better company than I imagine.

 Either way, he’s not particularly enamored of a reader like me that has a bit of a crabby dismissive take on his attempt to tackle what is after all a very difficult subject: “Go on, fuck off and die.
 Yes, you.” he says.
 Well, Julian, I guess I will.